Property Investment

 Our Resident Economist, with a GradDipEcon and over five years at Opes Partners, is a trusted contributor to NZ Property Investor, Informed Investor, Stuff, Business Desk, and OneRoof.

-One of the questions I get all the time here at Opes Partners is, “OK, Andrew, be honest: how much do I need to retire?”
+One of the questions I get all the time here at Opes Partners is, “OK, Andrew, be honest: how much do I need to retire in New Zealand?”

 And if you’ve been thinking about retirement, you’ll probably know there is a huge range.